 For the rare occasions when this “Continuous Feed” garbage disposal jams, there’s a “Reset” switch.
 It shuts the garbage disposal for you to unclog it.

 Relax!
 I didn’t forget that we’re here for some of the noiseless garbage disposal units.
 The motor works on a magnet-based system.

 Not to mention, it is “Sound Insulated.”
 It covers the annoying noise.
 It is a true quiet garbage disposal marvel and one of the quietest garbage disposals we have reviewed.

 The bearings and integrated parts are lubricated as well.
 This brings the noise-level further down.

 Just make sure you add some water into the mix.
 The churning becomes easier.
-Also, the machine turns waste into bio-degradable, compost-like substance that’s harmless to your surroundings.
+Also, the garbage disposal turns waste into bio-degradable, compost-like substance that’s harmless to your surroundings.

 As usual, everything you need to install this device and put it to work is packed inside.
 My novice neighbor next door got to work with the installation instructions and finished it in half an hour!

 The steel chamber can hold up to 40oz. of waste inside.
 Don’t worry if you are a messy cook or have a large family to feed.

 Evolution Excel will neatly collect the kitchen scraps as you go about your job.
 At the end of the day, your kitchen will be as shiny as ever!